blen90/hw5-workday-calendar/README.md

 * You are using a Windows or Mac OS machine.
 OS version 10 or above.
 * You have installed the lastest Google Chrome browser.

-## Screenshot of the Password Generator
+## Screenshot of Work Day Schedule
 ![Work Day](./assets/images/work.jpg)